ernestostifano/webpack-cascade-optimizer/README.md

  */
 ```

-**This is especially useful if** you are loading your files in a sequence (fileA.js -> fileB.js -> fileC.js) and you want your code to be usable before all files are loaded. **Successive files while reuse modules already loaded by previous files!**
+**This is especially useful if** you are loading your files in a sequence (fileA.js -> fileB.js -> fileC.js) and you want your code to be usable before all files are loaded. **Successive files will reuse modules already loaded by previous files!**

 ### Install